 We launched a survey and received insights from 66 marketers.
 Below, we cover some interesting statistical findings about lead generation, as well as the detailed tips and tricks straight from the experts.

 Social media and lead generation make a great team!

 When we asked our marketers whether social media plays a significant role in lead generation, an overwhelming 97% answered yes.

 However, like any other marketing effort, you need to be able to track the success of your social media marketing.
 And as our survey shows, it can be difficult for marketers to measure their ROI when it comes to organic social media.

 Only 58% of the marketers we surveyed were sure that they could measure their ROI for organic social media activities.
 12% said they could not measure ROI, and 30% were uncertain.
-(If you also struggle with measuring ROI, we’ll have tips for you in a minute!)
+(If you also struggle with measuring ROI, there are some great lead generation software tools to check out.)

 We asked marketers, “What form of content does your audience respond to best?”
 Text-based content came out on top…but more surprisingly, it tied with video for that top spot.
 (Content and video were each selected by 35% of marketers.)